Composing state machines (hierarchical state machines)¶

 }

-First, let’s take a look at onActionStartStateMachine() public API.
+First, let’s take a look at the onActionStartStateMachine() public API.

-Nevertheless, let’s explain all 3 parameters of onActionStartStateMachine():
+Nevertheless, let’s explain all three parameters of onActionStartStateMachine():

 You may wonder what the lifecycle of the state machine started from onActionStartStateMachine() looks like:

-- if the .equals() same ToggleFavoriteItemAction(itemId = 1) gets dispatched, then the previous started state machine gets canceled and a new one starts (with the latest action as trigger).
-There is always only 1 state machine for the same action as trigger running.
+- If the same-by-.equals() ToggleFavoriteItemAction(itemId = 1) gets dispatched again, then the previously started state machine gets canceled and a new one starts (with the latest action as the trigger).
+There is always only one state machine for the same action trigger running.

 Make DSL even more readable with custom DSL additions¶